Snowflake

 A Fresh Approach

-2016 was the year of Snowflake’s first positioning breakthrough: Data Warehouse Built for the Cloud.
+2016 was the year of Snowflake’s first positioning breakthrough that gave them the credibility to grow: Data Warehouse Built for the Cloud.
 By 2020, Snowflake had earned credibility to own it’s vision, launching a record-breaking IPO as The Data Cloud.
+Today, customers get the most value out of data and innovate faster with the easy, connected, trusted AI Data Cloud.

 Data-Driven Win